2217936322/UE3SDKGenerator/README.md

 - **Custom class alignment**
 Full support for both x32 bit and x64 bit games, just change the `Alignment` value in `Configuration.cpp`.

+- **Enum classes**
+Have the option to generate normal enums or enum classes.

 - **Custom spacer widths**
 Customize the spacing for comments, constants, structs, enums, functions, classes, and even the log file.

+#### Requirements

+- ISO C++17 Standard.
+- Visual Studio or another Windows based compiler (For Windows header files, along with the PSAPI library).

 ### Configuration